Explanations » A1 Grammar Explanations » Much, many, a lot of, a little, a few

 A few for countable; a little for uncountable

-We use a few before plural countable nouns and a little before uncountable nouns in affirmative, negative and interrogative sentences to talk about small quantity.
+We use a few before plural countable nouns and a little before uncountable nouns in affirmative, negative and interrogative sentences to talk about a small quantity.

 • I have to do a few things this afternoon.